October 21, 2021 4 min read

 Anxiety is a psychological condition that can affect the whole family.
 All families are tied together and if one person begins to panic or have anxiety on a regular basis or in certain situations then the whole family can suffer.
 In a family, if things don’t get done, there is an overall change.
 A family needs everyone to play their role in order for the family to function well.

-Society is more fortunate today, because we have have a term for panic and anxiety, and it’s recognized by the medical community as a disorder, so that the kid/teen/spouse can blame the disorder, rather than the person.
-Usually the person having anxiety isn’t doing anything to cause it; the panic attack and feelings just happen.
+Society is more fortunate today, because we have had a term for panic and anxiety, and it’s recognized by the medical community as a disorder so that the kid/teen/spouse can blame the disorder, rather than the person.
+Usually, the person having anxiety isn’t doing anything to cause it; the panic attack and feelings just happen.
 It’s not the person’s fault.

 That doesn’t mean that it can’t wreak havoc in a family if it’s ignored or left unattended.
 It’s important for a family member with an anxiety disorder to speak with a psychiatrist or psychotherapist and explore behavior modifications or medication, diet modifications and therapy in order to help them function within the family.
 Masking problems with alcohol or illegal drug use can exacerbate the problem and have a serious effect on the family.
 Anxiety can lead to poor sleep routines and inattentiveness by the person who has it, which can lead to other problems within the family.

 There are many flavors of panic and anxiety — some are mildly affected and their symptoms are triggered under certain circumstances, while others freeze up completely and experience frequent disabling panic attacks.
 If it’s your family, be empathetic and realize most families do have problems; this family’s problems just happens to be yours.